iwanders/spaced_repetition_tool/README.md

 The second algorithm (currently default in the cli example) is the [SuperMemo2][supermemo] algorithm.
 Which is well known and also implemented by other spaced repetition software.
-This `Selector` does terminate the session if there's no questions to be asked.
+This `Selector` does terminate the session if there's no questions to be asked, this is the default.

+## Examples

+The `hosted` example hosts a webserver with a minimalistic webinterface that one can use to practice.
+It can act as a iOS 'webapp' when added to the homescreen.
+It supports multiple users and each user can have multiple decks available to them.
+There is no listing of the available users, but [this](http://localhost:8080/?user=Ivor) url would be for the user `Ivor` (case sensitive).
+If no user is provided `default` is used as a username.

 [pnas_learning]: https://www.pnas.org/doi/full/10.1073/pnas.1815156116
 [supermemo]: https://en.wikipedia.org/wiki/SuperMemo#Description_of_SM-2_algorithm